davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

   - Alert to the user: `word` is not a valid English word (or too short/long)
   - Alert to the user: `word` has already been found
   - Alert to the user: Correct!
+  - The exception is if a `*` was entered.
+When this is the case, scramble the available letters and display the status of the game again.
+Alert the user that you have done this.

 - The game ends on two conditions: if the user guesses all words, or if the user inputs null for a guess, which can be accomplished by pressing `Cancel` on the prompt.